BeneStrahm/pyLEK/README.md

 - Python -> In order to use Python in VS
 - TODO.md Kanban Board -> To edit To-Do Lists in VS
 - GitHub Pull Requests and Issues -> GitHub integration in VS
-- GitLens - Git Superchareged -> Tracking GitHub changes
+- GitLens — Git supercharged -> Tracking GitHub changes
 - Pylance -> Additional Python language support
 - Visual Studio IntelliCode -> Offers autocomplete of syntax